fastai/course-v3/docs/deployment_kubernetes_docker.md

 1. Find the SavedBundle directory with bentoml get command

-2 .Run docker build with the SavedBundle directory which contains a generated Dockerfile
+2. Run docker build with the SavedBundle directory which contains a generated Dockerfile

 3. Run the generated docker image to start a docker container serving the model